-Most people tend to be either introverts or extraverts—either strongly preferring the company of others or time alone—but creative people have a tendency to display both of these personality traits.
-They become energized by social situations, but they also often need time alone to recharge.
-For example, creative types may draw inspiration from interacting with other people but need solitude in order to process their ideas.
+Most people tend to be either introverts or extroverts—either strongly preferring the company of others or time alone—but creative people have a tendency to display both of these personality traits.
+They become energized by social situations, drawing inspiration from others, but also need time alone to recharge and process that inspiration.

 Related: Guide: 16 Personality Types

 Many creative thinkers have learned to embrace challenges at work and aren’t intimidated by the prospect of failure.
-By taking risks and trying new ways of doing things, creative people are able to innovate and see if their ideas work.
+By taking risks and trying new ways of doing things that increase creativity in the workplace, innovators are able to test whether their ideas work.
 This process also allows them to refine their ideas to the point that they can easily be used on a daily basis at work.

 3. High levels of concentration

 Creative people tend to lose track of time when engaged in the creative process.
-They become so concentrated on the task and the progress that they are making that they can work for hours at a time without realizing it.
-If you are immersed in a project at work that you truly enjoy, you may find yourself working on it for large periods of time.
+Their focus becomes so concentrated on the task at hand that they can work for hours at a time without realizing it.

 4. Innovative problem-solving

-When you think creatively, you may find it easier to apply your imagination to everyday scenarios.
-This can help you come up with unique solutions to the challenges you may face at work.
+Creative thinkers may find it easier to apply their imagination to everyday scenarios.
+This can help them come up with unique solutions to the challenges they may face at work.
 Creative minds play with information instead of just storing it.
 Instead of simply accepting ideas, they question them, build on them and apply them to their lives.

-Creative people have a strong understanding of the usual processes and norms at their workplaces, but they can easily recognize when established practices could benefit from improvement.
-Their work can provide a fresh perspective on what is usually accepted as normal in a workplace, allowing room for new processes that can benefit them and their coworkers.
+Creative people have a strong understanding of the usual processes and norms that govern their workplaces, therefore they can easily recognize when established practices could benefit from improvement.
+Their ability not to conform without thought can provide fresh perspective about what is usually accepted as a normal procedure or behavior in the workplace, allowing room for new processes to arise.

 Related: Core Values: Overview and Examples

-While creative people may find inspiration from working on a team, they often thrive with minimal supervision.
-They tend to be independent, work well alone and embrace the skills that may make them different from their coworkers.
-For example, a creative writer may experience more success in writing advertisements for their company when they have enough time to come up with ideas on their own.
+While creative people may find inspiration from collaborating with a team, they often thrive with minimal supervision.
+They tend to be independent, embracing the skills that may make them different from their coworkers but that add to creativity in the workplace.

 7. Comfort with ambiguity

 Creative people are good at accepting ambiguous situations in which more than one thing is true or where the truth is uncertain.
-When you approach workplace situations with this type of mindset, it can be easier to look for more than one solution to a problem.
-This can allow for more experimentation, leading to innovative solutions to challenges at your job.
+When they approach situations in the office with this type of mindset, it can make it easier to look for more than one solution to a problem.
+Being comfortable with ambiguity can allow room for more experimentation, which can lead to innovative solutions for challenges at work.

-Creative minds tend to value good preparation and think about possible solutions to problems from multiple angles.
-They think of possible issues they may need to improve before they put their ideas into practice.
-When you think creatively, you can become accustomed to thoroughly planning out your ideas and testing them before presenting them to your coworkers.
+Creative minds tend to value preparation and are adept at thinking about possible solutions to problems from multiple angles.
+They think of the possible issues they might need to improve before they put their ideas into practice.

-As you develop your creativity, you may become more aware of the effort that goes into being creative.
-This may help you take your work seriously and remain realistic about the amount of time and thought it will take to complete a project.
-This is a characteristic that you may find greatly improves over time as you become more comfortable with your approach to work.
+A substantial amount of effort goes into being creative and fostering creativity in the workplace.
+Which means that innovative thinkers and creators take their work seriously and remain realistic about the amount of time and effort it will take to complete a project.
+This is a characteristic that greatly improves over time and helps to develop a solid approach and ethic toward work.